 Looking back: 10 conservation wins from the last 10 years

-As the decade draws to a close, WWF is taking a moment to reflect on all that we’ve accomplished together with our partners and supporters over the past 10 years.
+As the 2010s draw to a close, WWF is taking a moment to reflect on all that we’ve accomplished together with our partners and supporters over the past 10 years.
 We’re celebrating some exciting wins for nature and commemorating our own growth and evolution as an organization.
 Moving forward, we will—as always—strive to replicate our successes, learn from our shortcomings, and chart a path toward achieving our mission of conserving nature and reducing the most pressing threats to the diversity of life on Earth.

 Here are some of our favorite highlights from the last 10 years: